VilloKodeHode/eldoria-game-site/documentation/Eldoria/The Shattering.md

 ### **The Shattering – Birth of the World**

-In a single divine moment, the Astral Light shattered the Aether Core.
+In a single divine moment, the Astral Light shattered [[The Aether Core]].
 Not in rage, but in radiant understanding.
 Balance was undone—and from its undoing, Eldoria was born.

-- From shards: continents, oceans, and skies took form

-- From rupture: gods emerged, born of released resonance

-- From tension: magic surged, wild and unpredictable

-Across the forming world, [[Aetheric phenomena]] as a result of the chaotic creation of Eldoria.
+ The planet Eldoria formed from the fallout of the Shattering, infused with Aether, seeded with [[The Shards of Vitalis and Entropis]].
+Several Aetheric Phenomena was a result of the chaotic breaking of the core

+The mortal races rose from the residual aether that filled eldoria.

-Eldoria was not shaped by divine hand—it is the consequence of a divine risk.
+*Eldoria was not shaped by divine hand—it is the consequence of a divine risk.*